3 min read

 This is useful advice for asking questions in any context, AI or not.

-No matter how clever technology gets, it still needs one important input to work well: clear thinking expressed as quality questions.
+No matter how clever technology gets, it still needs one vital input to work well: clear thinking expressed as quality questions.
 Regardless of your job title or industry, the same applies to you.

 Quality questions are the most important skill